syntaqx/github.sh/README.md

-# github.sh - A way to clone and update an organization's repositories
+# `github.sh` - Fetch and update all organization/user repositories

 A simple helper script to clone and update all repositories of a GitHub organization.
 This is useful for developers who want to work with multiple